-Ferry Fantastic is for all who have an interest in the Cross-Channel car ferries of past and present.
+For over a decade Ferry Fantastic has been a source of impartial information for all who have an interest in the Cross-Channel ferries.

-It features illustrated histories of those that have sailed since the evolution of 'drive-through' nearly five decades ago.
+It features illustrated histories of those that have sailed since the evolution of 'drive-through' vehicle decks over half a century ago.

 In the 1960s, a time when the Cross-Channel car ferry really began to thrive, the method of 'drive-through' loading through stern and bow doors was at last being exploited.
 The concept was pioneered by Thoresen's revolutionary 'Viking' series.

 Meanwhile, a remarkable British invention was going from strength to strength in the form of the hovercraft.
 Although incredibly noisy and thirsty for fuel, record breaking crossings in under half an hour had become possible.
 The mid 1970s was the golden age of the hovercraft.
 By the end of 1974 nearly one and half million people a year going were going across the Channel by hovercraft, nearly a third of all passenger traffic.
 Sadly the cost of fuelling these extraordinary vessels continued to rocket, and after a reign of over three decades they had become unprofitable to run.
 In an ironic twist of fate it was the very first car-carrying hovercraft, The Princess Margaret, which performed the final 'flight' in 2000.
 Whilst the hovercraft had been consigned to history, the future had already arrived in the form of the aluminium twin-hulled 'Seacat'.